open-source-eda-birds-of-a-feather/open-source-eda-birds-of-a-feather.github.io/README.md

   1. Will open source EDA develop into an ecosystem that depends not just on volunteers at universities but where also commercial companies get established, providing e.g. support / tool certification for certain applications etc.?

   2. Perspectives on open source IP libraries (e.g. RISC-V based) - will they become part of an open source design ecosystem?

+- What’s the impact of OSS to chip design for the next 20 years.

 ### FAQs

 - Q: Is it possible to attend remotely?

   - A: We are trying to figure this out (e.g., using Zoom).
+[Update: Currently this doesn't look promising.]